reidrac/z80count/README.md

 Comments show subtotals, and there are two types:
  - `[A ..
 T0]`
  - `[B/A ..
-T0/T1]`
+T1/T0]`

 Where A, B, T0 and T1 are:
  - A is the number of cycles of current instruction.
 In case of a conditional instruction, this is the value when the condition is not met.
  - B is the number of cycles of current instruction when the condition is met.
- - T0 is the subtotal when the conditional is met.
+ - T0 is the subtotal when the conditional is not met.
- - T1 is the subtotal when the conditional is not met.
+ - T1 is the subtotal when the conditional is met.

 ## Troubleshooting